-43. What must I do if the position of MLCO or MLRO becomes vacant?
+50. What must I do if the position of MLCO or MLRO becomes vacant?

 The service provider must ensure the adequate execution of the tasks and responsibilities of the MLCO and MLRO and the entrusting of the tasks and responsibilities of the MLCO and the MLRO to someone at all times.
-If the position of the MLCO or the MLRO is expected to fall vacant, the service provider must take immediate action to fill the vacancy.
-In the meantime, a member of the Management Board (or other appropriate member of senior management) could be appointed to the position for a very short period of time.
+In the event that the position of the MLCO or the MLRO is expected to fall vacant and a new MLCO and/or MLRO has not been appointed yet, the service provider must take immediate action to fill the vacancy.
+In the meantime, a member of the Management Board (or other appropriate member of senior management) could be appointed to the position on a temporary basis.